sevyharris/MonteCoffee/documentation/tutorials/A_ads.rst

             R = 1.
             return R

-Finally each event requires a method :code:`do_event(self,system, site, other_site)` to perform modifications to the site-occupations when fired:
+Each event requires a method :code:`do_event(self,system, site, other_site)` to perform modifications to the site-occupations when fired:

 .. code-block:: python